Don’t ‘cover up’ the symptoms of peripheral artery disease

 - Watch the intake of saturated and trans fats

 It is important for those living with PAD to check their feet and toes regularly for sores or signs of injury.
 Maintaining good foot hygiene and wearing comfortable, well-fitting shoes are also crucial.
 If you have a wound or injury that doesn’t heal, you should seek treatment.
 Ask your primary care physician or contact one of the Bronson wound centers in Battle Creek, Kalamazoo, Paw Paw or South Haven if you have a concern about a non-healing wound.
 They are specially trained to treat chronic, non-healing wounds.
+You do not need a referral from your primary care doctor to schedule an appointment at our Battle Creek and South Haven wound centers.

 Brian Akrami, DO, is board certified in cardiovascular medicine and part of Bronson Cardiology Specialists in South Haven.
 He works closely with vascular surgeon Wade Kang, MD, along with the wound and hyperbaric medicine team in South Haven.
 Whether you have a common or complex condition, our team of highly-trained professionals work collaboratively to ensure all of your needs are met.
 Dr. Akrami can be reached at (269) 639-2777.